swen100/phpng-proj/README.md

 # phpng-proj

-A php extension for proj.4
+A php extension for proj.4 adapted from https://github.com/swen100/php5-proj and modified to be usable with PHP7 and above.

 ## API Functions